gbinal/meta/README.md

-# meta
+# Table of Contents

-Odds and Ends about and around 18F
+* What states is 18F based in?